Skip Header

 The relationship between risk and return is one of the most important aspects of investment.
 For you as an investor, risk relates to the possibility that you may not achieve your financial goals or that you get back less than you invest.

-Generally speaking, the greater the risk you are prepared to tolerate, the more potential there is for your investments to grow.
-Past performance is not necessarily a guide to future performance, the performance of investments is not guaranteed, and the value of your investments can go down as well as up, so you may get back less than you invest.
+Generally speaking, the greater the risk you are prepared to tolerate, the more potential there is for your investments to grow but also a greater chance of loss.
+Conversely, lower-risk investments tend to offer more stable returns but less opportunity for significant growth.
+As in all investments, the value of your investments can go down as well as up, so you may get back less than you invest.

 The risk-return spectrum